fylein/fyle-interview-intern-backend/README.md

 1. Fork this repository to your github account
 2. Clone the forked repository and proceed with steps mentioned below

+### To run the project locally, follow the steps below:

 ### Install requirements

 ```